 - If the door does not reverse, have the garage door opener repaired or replaced by a professional garage door technician.

 Force Setting Test

 Third, test the force settings of your garage door opener by holding the bottom of the door as it closes.
 If the door does not reverse easily, the force may be excessive and require adjusting.
-Refer to your owners manual for details on how to adjust the force of the garage door opener.
+Refer to your owner's manual for details on how to adjust the garage door with the force.
 Test the reversing feature after you make any adjustments.
 If you are unsure on how to adjust the force settings or if the garage door opener still doesn't reverse properly after you make the adjustments, it recommended to contact a professional garage door technician.

 Additional Safety Devices

 Garage door openers manufactured after 1993 are equipped with additional safety devices such as photocells or safety/edge sensors to prevent against entrapment.
 For more information about safety sensors, please reference Why Is My Garage Door Not Closing?

 As you can see, the safety test outlined above can be easily completed by a homeowner.
 However, if you come across a problem or issue while conducting your test, you should contact a professional garage door technician.
 If you are located in Greater Cincinnati or Northern Kentucky and need an IDEA certified garage door technician to repair your garage door, click here to schedule an appointment.

 Overhead Door Company of Northern Kentucky is a second generation family owned company that provides residential and commercial garage doors, automatic garage door openers, dock equipment, commercial steel entry doors, retractable awnings and garage storage solutions to Greater Cincinnati communities such as Hyde Park, Loveland, West Chester and Mason and Northern Kentucky communities such as Florence, Hebron, Burlington and Ft Mitchell.
 Overhead Door Company of Northern Kentucky has been a proud distributor of Overhead Door products since 1947.